From Gothenburg to Tokyo by train

-The ferry entered the harbor of Incheon through largest sluice gate I’ve ever seen.
+Next morning the the ferry entered the harbor of Incheon through the largest sluice gate I’ve ever seen.
 Immigration went pretty fast for a change and we traveled by car to Seoul where we stayed at some kind of family hostel.

 Starved as usual, we found some sort of restaurant near Hongik University where we left our shoes at the entrance and seated our weary butts on floor cushions.
 I got some kind of mystery meat while Frida had a hard time getting vegetarian food.
 Where is the Star Trek universal translator when you need one?